Today is the day you become a live stream pro!

 If you’re interested in eSports, this is the place to be.
 But it’s worth keeping an eye on for other topics platform too.
 (I’ll show you how to stream on multiple platforms later.)

-It’s a similar system to what Twitch offers only they get to keep 100% of the profits.
+It’s a system that’s a step above what Twitch offers – and they get to keep 100% of the profits.

 You can also use live streams to make more money and provide a better experience for your paying customers.
 By giving them a one-on-one connection to you, their favorite creator.

 How To Create and Launch a Live Streaming WebsiteRead post